 “Many green investments help save the planet, but they can also save you money over time as you spend less on energy or water,” said Redfin chief economist Daryl Fairweather.
 “Even if you decide to sell your home in a few years, potential buyers may be willing to pay more for your home if they know that their energy or water bill will be less than home next door.”

-Read on to get started with eight ways to transform your home to be environmentally friendly, with insight from Redfin experts.
+Read on to get started with eight ways to transform your home to be environmentally friendly, with insight from Redfin and Eco-friendly experts.

 1. Use sustainable, locally-sourced materials whenever possible